aleshaleksey/fansys23/06-abilities.md

 **Limitation**:
 - Flash Step cannot be used when wearing heavy armour.
-- The SP dice cost of Flash Step is doubled when wearing medium armour other than "Full Padded" and "Full Leather" armour.
+- The SP dice cost of Flash Step is doubled when wearing medium armour.

 **Prerequisites**: 6 SP dice and 4 MP dice total.